 Rachel is thrilled to be returning to the Berkeley Playhouse family after recently completing her Education Fellowship at Berkeley Repertory Theatre.
 Rachel has worked as a teaching artist for the past four years in both the LA and Bay areas.
-Before Rachel discovered her passion for theatre and education, she worked in various aspects of theatre arts including acting, choreographing, stage management, and was able to direct in Cal Performance’s Zellerbach Hall.
-In her final year at Cal, Rachel sat on the Board of Directors as the External Affairs Director for BareStage Productions Cal's student theatre group.
+Before Rachel discovered her passion for theater and education, she worked in various aspects of theater arts including acting, choreographing, stage management, and was able to direct in Cal Performance’s Zellerbach Hall.
+In her final year at Cal, Rachel sat on the Board of Directors as the External Affairs Director for BareStage Productions Cal's student theater group.
 Some of her favorite stage roles include Lady Macbeth in Macbeth, Winnifred in Once Upon a Mattress, and Ethel Savage in The Curious Savage.
 Rachel has a Bachelors Degree in Sociology from UC Berkeley with a minor in Education.

 Cameron Pence, Production Manager

 Christine Pepperdine, Marketing & Communications Associate

 Michael Patrick Wiles, Casting Director and Resident Music Director